 Shenandoah National Park is always open.
-However, the lodging and food services, campgrounds, and visitor centers are closed from December - March.
+However, the lodging and food services, campgrounds, and most other facilities are closed from December - March, with the exception of Byrd Visitor Center at mile 51 which is open weekends beginning January 11, 2014.
+Click here for more information about the visitor center's winter hours.
+Click here for Opening and Closing Dates.
 Portions of Skyline Drive, the only public road through the park, are periodically closed during inclement weather and at night during deer hunting season.
 Visitors can still enter the park on foot for hiking or backcountry camping even when Skyline Drive is closed.
 Click here for tips to help you enjoy Shenandoah National Park in the winter months.
 Click here for winter safety tips.
 Please call the park's recorded information line: (540) 999-3500, 1, 1 for the most current Skyline Drive status.

 Visitor Facilities Along Skyline Drive

 Experience the quiet solitude of winter in Shenandoah National Park.

 As the leaves fall from the trees and cooler temperatures improve visibility, valleys below and mountains beyond are more spectacular than ever.